 The Oregon Logging Conference has been in existence since 1938.
 The Oregon Logging Conference is one of many regional logging conferences and associations that meet annually within the United States and British Columbia.
-Representatives from the Oregon Logging Conference also participate in the Pacific Logging Congress which is an umbrella conference to the regional conferences.

 Since 1938, the Oregon Logging Conference has stayed true to its founding principle of assisting forestry professionals in their pursuit of professional development.
 Here are some ways OLC continues to work to advance the forestry industry.